oscarsaleta/P4/binaries/README.md

 # SCRIPTS FOR DEPLOYING 64-bit BINARIES FOR P4

 ## Latest release
-Check <a href="https://github.com/oscarsaleta/P4/releases">the release page</a> to download the latest version of the compiled binaries for your system.
+Check [the latest release page][latest_release] to download the latest version of the compiled binaries for your system.

 ## Description

 P4 is a software that is able to draw the planar phase portrait for any polynomial differential system on the Poincaré or Poincaré-Lyapunov compactified planes.

 This folder contains some scripts that help create a Windows installer and a tarball for Linux.
-The compiled binaries are not here, they can be found in <a href="https://github.com/oscarsaleta/P4/releases">the release page</a>.
+The compiled binaries are not here, they can be found in [the release page][latest_release].

 ## Files